PFMFind: a system for discovery of peptide homology and function: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Pavle Mogin and Danyl McLauchlan for their help with PostgreSQL and testing the software, respectively.
-A.S. was supported by a Bright Future PhD scholarship awarded by the NZ Tertiary Education Commission jointly with the Fonterra Research Centre and by a Fields Institute/University of Ottawa postdoctoral fellowship.
-V.G.P. and A.S. acknowledge support from NSERC discovery grant RGPIN/261450-2003 and University of Ottawa internal grants.
+A.S. was supported by a Bright Future PhD scholarship awarded by the NZ Tertiary Education Commission jointly with the Fonterra Research Centre, by a Fields Institute/University of Ottawa postdoctoral fellowship, and by the Intramural Research Program of the National Library of Medicine at the National Institutes of Health.
+V.G.P. and A.S. acknowledge support from NSERC discovery grant program and University of Ottawa internal grants.